Suchismita-Deb/Suchismita-Deb.github.io/content/post/gitGuide.md

 ```shell
 git remote prune origin && git repack && git prune-packed && git reflog expire --expire=1.month.ago && git gc --aggressive
 ```

+`git prune` This command removes any local references to remote branches that no longer exist on the remote repository named "origin".
+It cleans up your local tracking branches that are no longer relevant.

+`git repack` This command packs loose objects in the repository into pack files, optimizing the storage and performance of the repository by compressing objects.

+`git prune-packed` This removes redundant pack files, cleaning up any pack files that are no longer necessary after repacking.

+`git reflog expire --expire=1.month.ago` This command expires old entries in the reflog that are older than one month.
+The reflog is a reference log that stores a history of where the tips of branches were in the past.

+`git gc --aggressive` This command triggers the garbage collection process in Git.
+It optimizes the repository by cleaning up unnecessary files and optimizing the repository's storage.